 The lease liability is initially measured at the present value of the lease payments that are not paid at the commencement date, discounted using the Company's incremental borrowing rate.

-Lease payments included in the measurement of the lease liability comprise the fixed payments, including in-substance fixed payments.
+payments included Lease in measurement of the lease liability comprise the fixed payments, including in-substance fixed payments.